 For example, in Anderson v Pavic VSCA 244, the Court of Appeal rejected a prisoner’s request for EMDs due to both a lockdown for a complete search of the prison, and disruption to the prisoner when his classification was changed and he was transferred.

 EMDs may be granted where circumstances have arisen of an unforeseen or special nature.
-This may include where a prisoner’s conduct has been exceptional or meritorious (e.g. saving a life, fighting a fire), or where a prisoner wishes to care for family members after the death of a spouse or other family member (only in the final days of a prisoner’s sentence).
-The DJR Secretary may grant up to 14 EMDs in unforeseen or special circumstances (reg 78 Corrections Regulations).
+This may include where a prisoner’s conduct has been exceptional or meritorious (e.g. saving a life or fighting a fire) or where a prisoner wishes to care for family members after the death of a spouse or other family member (only in the final days of a prisoner’s sentence).
+The DJCS Secretary may grant up to 14 EMDs in unforeseen or special circumstances (reg 100 Corrections Regulations).

 This relates to prisoners serving sentences for Commonwealth offences.
 The Commonwealth Attorney-General (or a delegate) may release a federal prisoner on licence under section 19AP of the Crimes Act 1914 (Cth) (“Crimes Act (Cth)”) in exceptional circumstances that justify releasing the prisoner early.

 The Crimes Act (Cth) does not define “exceptional circumstances”.
-However, factors that may be considered are set out in subsection 19AP(4) of the Crimes Act (Cth); these factors include:
+However, the factors that may be considered include (see sub-s 19AP(4)):

 • the prisoner’s cooperation with law enforcement agencies before they were sentenced – and this cooperation was not taken into account by the sentencing court; or